Families in posets minimizing the number of comparable pairs: Introduction

+While elements of $\{0,1,\ldots,k\}^n$ are vectors of length $n$ they can also be thought of as subsets of an $n$-element multiset where each element has multiplicity $k$.
+For this reason in what follows we will use the words ``vector'' and ``set'' interchangeably when referring to elements of $\{0,1,\ldots,k\}^n$.

-Denote by $\comp(\F)$ the number of comparable pairs in $\F\subseteq P$.
-A family $\F\subseteq P$ of size $M$ is $M$-\emph{optimal} if for all families $\F'\subseteq P$ of size $M$ we have $\comp(\F)\leq\comp(\F')$.
+This definition of centeredness defined above for the posets $\{0,1,\ldots,k\}^n$ has a natural extension to the family $\mathbf{P}$ of graded posets that satisfy some necessary properties, we give details of this in Section~\ref{gradedposetsdef}.
+Denote by $\comp(\F)$ the number of comparable pairs in $\F$.
+Given a poset $P\in\RSU$ and a positive integer $M$ we say that a family $\F\subseteq P$ of size $M$ is $M$-\emph{optimal} if for all families $\F'\subseteq P$ of size $M$ we have $\comp(\F)\leq\comp(\F')$.
 A poset $P\in\RSU$ has the \emph{centeredness property} if for all $M\leq |P|$ there exists an $M$-optimal centered family.
-Using this terminology, Kleitman's celebrated theorem~\cite{kleitman} can be stated as follows: \begin{thm}[Kleitman~\cite{kleitman}, 1966] The poset $\{0,1\}^n$ has the centeredness property for all $n\in \N$. \end{thm}
+Using this terminology, Kleitman's celebrated theorem~\cite{kleitman} from 1968 can be stated as follows: \begin{thm}[Kleitman~\cite{kleitman}] The poset $\{0,1\}^n$ has the centeredness property for all $n\in \N$. \end{thm}

 In~\cite{dasgansudakov} the authors characterised precisely which families achieve the minimum number of contained comparable pairs.
-It is natural to ask whether Theorem~\ref{kleitmanthm} holds for the poset $\{0,1,\ldots,k\}^n$ with $k\geq 2$ as well.
+It is natural to ask whether an extension of Theorem~\ref{kleitmanthm} holds for the poset $\{0,1,\ldots,k\}^n$ with $k\geq 2$ as well.
 It was showed in~\cite{baloghwagner} that there exists a counterexample with $n=2$ and $k=16$.
-The following conjecture was raised independently in~\cite{noelscottsudakov} and~\cite{baloghwagner}: \begin{conj}[ Noel--Scott--Sudakov~\cite{noelscottsudakov}, Balogh--Wagner~\cite{baloghwagner}] For every $k$ there exists an $n_0$ such that if $n\geq n_0$ then the poset $\{0,1,\ldots,k\}^n$ has the centeredness property. \end{conj}
+The following conjecture was raised independently in~\cite{noelscottsudakov} and~\cite{baloghwagner}: \begin{conj}[ Noel--Scott--Sudakov~\cite{noelscottsudakov}, Balogh--Wagner~\cite{baloghwagner}] For every $k$ there exists an $n_0$ such that if $n\geq n_0$, then the poset $\{0,1,\ldots,k\}^n$ has the centeredness property. \end{conj}

 Our main result is the construction of two different classes of explicit counterexamples to this natural generalisation of Theorem~\ref{kleitmanthm}.
 We show that for every $k$, if $n$ is sufficiently large, then there exists a suitable choice of $M$ and a family $\F$ of size $M$ that contains strictly fewer comparable pairs than the centered families of the same size.